 The remote login Main Menu for Telnet and PuTTY are a text based equivalent of the browser based GUI and control functions as described throughout this manual.
-You can reference the detailed information provided for the web browser version (Browser Login, page 37) as you work your way through the text sub-menus and configure the settings discussed in this chapter.
+You can reference the detailed information provided for the web browser version (After logging in, the system will force you to change the password, the password must not be the same as the default., page 37) as you work your way through the text sub-menus and configure the settings discussed in this chapter.